-The monocled cobra is an adaptable snake species capable of living in a wide variety of habitats, from natural to human modified environments, in elevations of up to 3,300 ft (1,000 m) above sea level.
+The monocled cobra is an adaptable snake species capable of living in a wide variety of habitats, from natural to human-modified environments, at elevations of up to 3,300 ft (1,000 m) above sea level.

 The monocled cobra gets it common name from the O-shaped, or monocellate hood pattern present on the rear of its hood.
 It's distinct to that of the Indian cobra or spectacled cobra which has a "spectacle" pattern, formed by the two circular ocelli connected by a curved line.